Laurie Wisefield: Career

 In 2002, Wisefield joined the musical cast of We Will Rock You.
 As well as performing live with the musical, Wisefield appeared on the 2002 cast recording, and accompanied the performance at the 2002 Party at the Palace to celebrate the Golden Jubilee of Elizabeth II.

-Wisefield has regularly been a member of Tina Turner's touring band.

-Wisefield is currently a member of the band Snakecharmer, along with ex-members of Whitesnake & Thunder.
+Wisefield is currently a member of the band Snakecharmer, along with ex-members of Whitesnake and Thunder.